penko235/Single-Page-Applications/README.md

 Dont' forget to run "npm install", because this app depending on bootstrap and jquery!

-# Web application (SPA) using  JavaScript, HTML5, AJAX, REST and JSON with cloud-based backend (Firebase).
+# Web application (SPA) using:
-Using libraries like jQuery, Handlebars and Sammy.
+- JavaScript
+- HTML5
+- CSS
+- Bootstrap
+- jQuery
+- Sammy(for routing)
+- Handlebars(for templating)
+- AJAX
+- REST
+- Firebase (DB)